genestack/user-tutorials/source/guide/genestack-features.rst

 If you intend to reproduce the analysis using different files, there is no need to build the pipeline again.
 What you need to do is to create a data flow with Data Flow Editor application.
-With data flows, you not only be able to re-run the analysis over and over again, you can also modify options of applications being included into the pipeline (learn more about data flows from the corresponding sections in **Using Genestack**).
+With data flows, you not only be able to re-run the analysis over and over again, you can also modify options of applications being included in the pipeline (learn more about data flows from the corresponding sections in **Using Genestack**).
 Indeed, before the initialization has begun, you can change the parameters, replace source files, or add more files to the pipeline.
-In practice this  means that uninitialized files are cheap and quick to create, can be reconfigured, used as inputs to applications to create other files, and later computed all at once.
-Remember – you always need to initialize your files to view your results (same rule goes for data flows).
+Remember – you always need to initialize your files to view your results.
 However, once you do, any further changes become impossible.

-Furthermore, in our system you can also use existing public data flows allowing to either check quality of data or perform some comprehensive bioinformatic analysis, namely test differential expression, analyse methylation pattern of DNA, identify and characterise genetic variations etc.
+Furthermore, in our system you can also use existing public data flows allowing to assess the data quality or perform some comprehensive bioinformatic analysis, such as gene expression profiling and analysis across groups of samples, analysis of DNA methylation pattern or detection and characterisation of genetic variations etc.

 Public data
 -----------

-Genestack is pre-loaded with millions of publicly available experiments from major repositories like ArrayExpress_, GEO_, SRA_ and ENA_, as well as numerous reference genomes for multiple organisms from Ensembl_ and UCSC_.
+Genestack is pre-loaded with millions of publicly available datasets from major repositories like ArrayExpress_, GEO_, SRA_, and ENA_, as well as numerous reference genomes for multiple organisms from Ensembl_ and UCSC_.
 In practice, this means that the platform can serve as a data repository, that allows users to work both on private and public data seamlessly.
-Our Experiment Browser application will help you to easily find not only datasets you are interested in but also analysis results performed on these data.
+Our Data Browser application can help you to easily find not only datasets you are interested in but also analysis results performed on these data.

 .. _ArrayExpress: https://www.ebi.ac.uk/arrayexpress/